Frank Virgil Dudley

 Frank Virgil Dudley was known as a the ‘painter of the Dunes’.
 He first visited the Northern Indiana Dunes on Lake Michigan in 1911, and was instantly fascinated with them.
 He eventually built a cabin there in 1921, paid for with painting and prize proceeds from the Art Institute of Chicago.

 Dudley was born in Delavan, Wisconsin in 1868.
-He was one of three brothers born to deaf-mute parents, James A. and Flora Virgil Dudley.
+He was one of three brothers born to Deaf parents, James A. and Flora Virgil Dudley.
 Communicating in sign language, James Dudley taught his sons the craft of house painting.
 The father also was an easel painter and skilled draftsman, where Frank invariably picked up his earliest art instruction.
 He later took night classes at the Art Institute under instructors John H. Vanderpoel and Charles Boutwood.

 Frank married Haley Boxwell in the 1890’s, and their son Paul was born in 1898.
 He supported his family with his artwork.
 His wife died suddenly in 1904, and thereafter, Frank Dudley turned mostly to plein air landscape painting.